replicatedhq/replicated-docs/docs/enterprise/image-registry-embedded-cluster.md

 The Replicated kURL installer includes the kURL Registry add-on, which can be used to host application images on embedded clusters.

-When installing in an air gapped environment, the embedded kURL registry is automatically used to host all application images.
+For air gap installations, the embedded kURL registry is automatically used to host all application images.

 For more information about the kURL Registry add-on, see [Registry Add-On](https://kurl.sh/docs/add-ons/registry) in the kURL documentation.